 Memory Disorders Clinic (MDC)

-The MDC, established in 1986 as the clinical component for the Joseph and Kathleen Bryan Alzheimer's Disease Research Center (Bryan ADRC), treats a wide range of memory problems arising from diverse medical causes including neurodegenerative diseases (Alzheimer's disease, vascular problems, and other neurological disorders).
+The MDC, established in 1986, treats a wide range of memory problems arising from diverse medical causes including neurodegenerative diseases (Alzheimer's disease, vascular problems, and other neurological disorders).
 The MDC provides comprehensive evaluations and outpatient care.

 Its specialized clinical team consists of neurologists, neuropsychologists, a geriatric psychiatrist, a nurse practitioner, social worker, and clinical coordinators who work with the patient and family to provide assistance for their medical, behavioral, and caregiver support needs.